UNICORE-EU/gateway/README-building.txt

 # Building the UNICORE Gateway
 #

-You need Java 7 and Apache Maven.
+You need Java and Apache Maven.

-** NOTE:
-for packaging, you'll need maven2, while for other tasks both 2 and 3 should work.

 The Java code is built and unit tested using